Hardware register

 Internal structure of a basic n-bit register.
 The associated register-level block diagram symbol is shown on the right.

-In digital electronics, a register is a group of memory cells that store a collection of bits and continuously output the stored data.
+In digital electronics, a register is a group of memory cells that stores a collection of bits and continuously outputs the stored data.
 It typically consists of a synchronized group of flip-flops in which each flip-flop stores and outputs one bit of the collection.
 The number of bits a register can store, known as its word size, is equal to the number of flip-flops it contains.
 It is volatile memory, meaning that the circuit will cease to retain its stored data upon loss of operating power.
-Registers are characterized in various ways, including by bit storage capacity (e.g., "32-bit register"), signal polarities, logic level and power supply voltages, and timing parameters.
+Registers are characterized in various ways, including by bit storage capacity (e.g., 32-bit register), signal polarities, logic level and power supply voltages, and timing parameters.

 Registers are a fundamental building block of digital systems.
-They are used in a diverse range of applications, including in central processing units (CPUs) for a variety of purposes; in digital counters and other state machines; in serial and parallel data communications; and in device interfaces for functions such as control and configuration, status reporting, and data buffering.
+They are used in a diverse range of applications, including in central processing units (CPUs) for a variety of purposes; in digital counters and other state machines; in serial and parallel communication; and in device interfaces for functions such as control and configuration, status reporting, and data buffering.